Universal Inverse Distillation for Matching Models with Real-Data Supervision (No GANs): Experiments

-As shown in Tables~\ref{tab:all_cifar10_uncond} and~\ref{tab:all_cifar10_cond}, RealUID consistently outperforms all prior flow-based models on CIFAR-10, significantly surpassing the strongest flow distillation baseline, FGM.
-Despite its compact architecture (\S\ref{sec: experimental setup}), it achieves performance comparable to leading diffusion distillation methods-matching SiD ($\alpha{=}1.0$) and closely approaching SiD ($\alpha{=}1.2$), while falling short of adversarially enhanced models such as $\text{SiD}^2\text{A}$.
-Based on ablation studies and comparisons with GANs (\S\ref{sec: experiments unified benchmarking}), we hypothesis that this performance gap is attributed to architectural and teacher capacity differences rather than the lack of adversarial loss.
-In terms of efficiency, {RealUID} leverages a lightweight architecture based on \citet{tong2023improving}.
-Therefore, as summarized in Table~\ref{tab: computational comparisons}, it achieves nearly $2\times$ faster inference, lower memory usage, and reduced model size compared to recent distillation approaches \citep{zhou2024score, zhou2024adversarial, huang2024flow}.
-The results indicate that our approach achieves competitive performance while maintaining a lower computational footprint.
+As shown in Tables~\ref{tab:all_cifar10_uncond} and~\ref{tab:all_cifar10_cond}, our RealUID after fine-tuning consistently outperforms all prior flow-based models on CIFAR-10, significantly surpassing the strongest flow distillation baseline, FGM.
+Despite its compact and lightweight architecture (\S\ref{sec: experimental setup}) with nearly 2× faster inference, it achieves performance comparable to leading diffusion distillation methods SiD ($\alpha_{\text{SiD}}{=}1.0 \backslash 1.2$), while falling short of adversarially enhanced models such as $\text{SiD}^2\text{A}$. \underline{We hypothesize that this performance gap} \underline{is attributed to architectural and teacher capacity differences rather than the lack of adversarial loss.}